moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 finite element analysis lessons that were developed by my teaching assistant, which received positive reviews.
-The students were assessed with two exams, the first of which a midterm reflection was used to improve preparation for the final [2]_.
+The students were assessed with two exams, the first of which a midterm reflection was used to improve preparation for the final\ [#]_.
 I introduced a `new design project`_ in partnership with Unitrans to increase the connections with the followup EME 185 course.
 The students worked in teams to develop a conceptual design for a transit bus front mounted bicycle rack.
-Teams were selected using CATME_ [3]_, a field trip to asses a bus and collect client needs at the Unitrans maintenance facility, students had to process and interpret real data from bus motions, four memos were used for design feedback and technical writing improvement, peer reviews of report drafts, and peer reviews using CATME_.
-Most of the use of the tools and methods are backed by evidence based education research and are summarized in detail in my `blog post`_ about the class.
+Teams were selected using CATME_ [#]_, students attended a field trip to asses a bus and collect client needs at the Unitrans maintenance facility, students had to process and interpret real data from bus accelerometer data for dynamic analysis, four memos were used for design feedback and technical writing improvement, peer reviews of report drafts, and teammate peer reviews using CATME_.
+Most of the tools and methods I employed are backed by evidence based education research and are summarized in detail in my `blog post`_ about the class.